jackaaburk/csc208/Notes/ch1/s1/ch1s1_exercises.md

-# Addition Exercises Chapter 1
+# Additional Exercises Chapter 1

 ## Reading Questions
 1. Match each statement in symbols with its type of statement.